Ibvt/RNAnue/README.md

     condition1
     condition2
 ```
 It is to be noted that the `--trtms` needs to be specified.
-However, `--ctrls` may be not set.
+However, `--ctrls` may be not set (optional).

 ## Parameters
 RNAnue accepts parameter settings both from the commandline and through a configuration file.